ggrein/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 your GGUS account" and update their data.
 Modifying the DN field will result in an additional DN field: the old DN will be kept and the new DN will be added.
 Subsequently, the user is identified with the two DNs.
 If the old DN is no more valid please just clear the DN field and save the change.

+Please use "," as delimiter in the DN.
+The easiest way for getting DN in the correct format is copying it from the yellow box on the [registration page](https://ggus.eu/?mode=register_info).

 Once the old certificate has expired before updating the account data, users can request an update via GGUS ticket against Helpdesk(GGUS) support unit.

 ## Linking the EGI SSO persistent ID to the GGUS account